Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 English version of the exhibition for South Africa

-In 2016 an English version of the exhibition has been produced (size A1).
+In 2016, an English version of the exhibition was produced (size A1).

-In January 2017 it was sent to South Africa for presentations in different cities over several years to premiere on February 28, 2017 in the Castle of Good Hope in Cape Town.
-It was shown in Cape Town till June, from July 2017 in Pretoria (Freedom Park), from January 2018 in Johannesburg (Holocaust & Genocide Centre) and from mid-2018 to mid-2019 in the Steve Biko Centre in King Williamstown.
-From October 2019 till March 2020 the exhibition is presented by the Desmond & Leah Tutu Legacy Foundation in Cape Town.
+In January 2017, it was sent to South Africa to be presented in different cities over several years, the premiere taking place on February 28, 2017 in the Castle of Good Hope in Cape Town.
+It was shown in Cape Town till June, from July 2017 onwards in Pretoria (Freedom Park), from January 2018 in Johannesburg (Holocaust & Genocide Centre) and from mid-2018 to mid-2019 in the Steve Biko Centre in King Williamstown.
+From October 2019 till March 2020, the exhibition is presented by the Desmond & Leah Tutu Legacy Foundation in Cape Town.

 Presentations in further cities in South Africa might follow.